-Mount Wolfe Forest Farm’s growing practices reflect our love of this land and our sense of responsibility for its long-term health.
+Mount Wolfe Farm’s growing practices reflect our love of this land and our sense of responsibility for its long-term health.
 This is a responsibility we take very seriously.

 We operate from the premise that our whole farm is an integrated system.
 This includes the management of woodlots, perennial grass–covered fields, our 10-kilometre trail system and market garden plots.

 Guided by our parents’ legacy and the current generation’s commitment to conservation of the land, our farming and forestry practices are grounded in ecological approaches that improve and enhance soil fertility, biodiversity and animal health.

-Even better, as a Mount Wolfe Forest Farm member, you are invited to visit the farm to witness the care that goes into protecting our land and growing your food.
-A 10-minute walk through our trails, fields, woodlots and gardens will tell you more about our land ethic and the love we have for this farm than could ever be conveyed by certifications.
+Even better, as a Mount Wolfe Farm member, you are invited to visit the farm to witness the care that goes into protecting our land and growing your food.
+A 10-minute walk through our trails, fields, woodlots and gardens will tell you more about our land ethic and the love we have for this farm than could ever be conveyed on a webpage through a screen.
 We hope to see you here!